deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “I uh…I’ve been thinking about what you said.
 Last time.”
 When she’d been conscious.
 “And…I’m staying.
 I’m sticking around.
 I don’t know what I believe exactly, but…well, no. I’m pretty sure I believe we only get this life.
 And yeah, maybe the day will come when I don’t wanna still be here, but…”

-She squeezed her friend’s hand. “...I hope I’m wrong.
+She squeezed her friend’s hand. “…I hope I’m wrong.
 Or, I hope you’re right.
 Either way, I’m gonna miss you.”

 To her astonishment, she felt a squeeze around her fingertips.
 A glimmer of old, blue eyes under wrinkled lids, which wrinkled all the more around a pained smile.